All Episodes

 We've seen all sorts of different ways that the Trump administration immediately got into office with a plan under the guise of combating racism, meaning anti-Semitism, to punish and restrict and limit in all sorts of ways the ability of people to protest Israel, to speak critically of Israel, to speak in defense of the pro-Palestinian cause.

-This was something that President Trump promised to do and has really kept his promise, even even more than he actually expressed it explicitly, in ways that I think have surprised A lot of even his most ardent supporters, and they include things like requiring all sorts of loyalty pledges in order to be eligible for federal benefits.
+This is something that President Trump promised to do and has really kept his promise, even more than he actually expressed it explicitly, in ways that I think have surprised a lot of even his most ardent supporters.

-He has required all sorts of universities and colleges to implement wildly expanded hate speech codes, something that conservatives had always claimed to hate, hate speech codes that restrict the kinds of things that you're allowed to say about Israel or about Jews, nothing to do with protesting, nothing to do with conduct, simply the kinds of views that you can express.
+He has required all sorts of universities and colleges to implement wildly expanded hate speech codes, something that conservatives had always claimed to hate, hate speech codes, that restrict the kinds of things that you're allowed to say about Israel or about Jews.

-And then one of the first and most controversial aspects of this crackdown on free speech with the name of Israel was the fact that they were targeting people totally in the United States, totally legally in the United States, people who are PhDs or PhD students or professors at colleges or graduate students,
+And then one of the first and most controversial aspects of this crackdown on free speech in the name of Israel was the fact that they were targeting people totally in the United States, totally legally in the United States, people who are PhDs or PhD students or professors at colleges or graduate students,

 Sometimes simply because they protested against Israel, but other times for even less than that, for things like writing up eds or posting social media postings that were critical of Israel.

-And so the Trump administration came in promising mass deportations for violent people inside the United States illegally, and then ultimately mass deportations, and instead prioritized deporting people legally in the United States, producing benefits for our country and our society,
+And so the Trump administration came in promising mass deportations for violent people inside the United States illegally and then ultimately mass deportations and instead prioritized deporting people legally in the United States, producing benefits for our country and our society, excelling academically, being members of the academic community of which they were members, but whose crime in the eyes of the Trump administration was not that they were here legally or not even that they were here as non-citizens,

 And there have been a lot of different lawsuits, a lot of different litigations challenging this practice, many of which have decided against the Trump administration and in favor of the First Amendment.

-But there was a ruling issued this week by a federal district court judge in Massachusetts, and this is somebody who was appointed by Ronald Reagan.
+But there was a ruling issued this week by a federal district court judge in Massachusetts.

 And it was really the Reagan administration where we first saw this extremely rigorous ideological vetting of federal judges.

-This is when the Federalist Society and the Heritage Foundation really perfected their ability to vet judges for ideological purity, and it basically meant that only right wing and conservative judges were getting through and being appointed by the Reagan administration.
+This is when the Federalist Society and the Heritage Foundation really perfected their ability to vet judges for ideological purity.

 It was one of the highest priorities.

-But he is known for having an extremely heavy work output and an extremely heavy docket, despite that age.
+And this judge is 84 years old, but he is known for having an extremely heavy work output and an extremely heavy docket, despite that age.

 He's also known as being a longtime conservative judge.